About Dr. Abdel-Gawad

-Riad Abdel-Gawad is founder and Executive Director of Midan Elmusica (The Music Square), which exhibits to and informs the US public about what is called: “Arabic Music” from Egypt.
-Dr. Abdel-Gawad fulfilled his academic life by earning his PhD in music composition from Harvard University.
-He also studied with Frederic Rzewski at the Liége Conservatory of Music.
-Yet he maintained and progressed with his professional life by performing as a street musician in France, Germany and Belgium.
-Honing his violin performing skills and getting hired for parties and cultural events, Riad — as a street musician — was able to cultivate his musical art in public and “competed” at the Galeries Royales Saint-Hubert in Brussels with the Roma musicians from Romania (who appeared in the 1993 documentary, Latcho Drom).
+Riad Abdel-Gawad is an American-raised and an Egyptian-born composer and violinist.
+Founder and Executive Director of Midan Elmusica (The Music Square), this organization exhibits to and informs the US public about “musiqa al-arabiyya” (Arab peoples’ music) from Egypt.
+Dr. Abdel-Gawad earned a PhD in music composition from Harvard University.
+He also studied with — expatriate American composer — Frederic Rzewski at the Liége Conservatory of Music.
+He further maintained and progressed, by teaching, performing and earning his living as a street musician in France, Germany and Belgium.
+Honing his violin performing acumen, Riad — as a street musician — was able to cultivate his musical art in public at the Galeries Royales Saint-Hubert in Brussels.

-Dr. Riad traveled to several African nations, including in the south of Cameroon deep into the Equatorial Rain Forest to perform in the 1st Story-Telling Festival in Oyup, and to attend a masterclass with several young composers from all over Africa in the Congo (DRC).
-He performed in international music festivals in Africa, Europe and the US, including the Chicago World Music Festival.
-He also taught and shared with student-musicians in courses, musical training, and workshops of methodology for the study and practice of one of the undisputed Sufi masters of Egyptian music: Abdo Dagher.
-These included for instance: the Carnegie Hall Musical Exchange, the German National Music Schools in (East) Berlin and Hanover, the Netherlands Embassy in Cairo, and the American Universities in Cairo and Beirut.
+Dr. Riad traveled to African nations, including to the southeast of Cameroon in 2006, into the Equatorial Rain Forest, to perform in the 1st Story-Telling Festival in the village, Oyup; he also attended an atilier for composers from all over Africa in the Congo (DRC) in 2005.
+Additionally, his composition, Longa Nahawand, was published in Oxford University Press: Piano Music of Africa and the African Diaspora.
+As well, he performed in international music festivals in Africa, Europe and the US, including at the Chicago World Music Festival.
+He also taught and shared with musicians in courses, musical training, and workshops for the practice, study and mastery arguably of one of the greatest living Sufi Egyptian musical masters of the maqamat: Abdo Dagher.
+These included for instances: the Carnegie Hall Musical Exchange; the German National Music Schools in (East) Berlin and Hanover; Harvard University, Los Angeles Mission College, the Children’s World Academy in Montreal and the American Universities in Cairo and Beirut.